 - TOAR publications: Exploit the new observational datasets collected by Goal 1 (with data through 2020) to provide an updated state of the science estimate of ozone’s global distribution and trends relevant to climate, human health and vegetation.
 Extend the statistical toolbox and metrics of the TOAR trend analyses.
 These results will be published in the open-access, peer-reviewed literature.

-- Maximize exploitation of the TOAR Surface Ozone Database by, 1) helping the broad range of scientists from Goal 3 to apply the database to new analyses, and 2) exploring new data science methods to improve the analysis of global ozone trends and their attribution.
+- Maximize exploitation of the TOAR Surface Ozone Database by, 1) helping scientists around the world, beyond the TOAR effort, to apply the database to new analyses, and 2) exploring new data science methods to improve the analysis of global ozone trends and their attribution.

 To join the TOAR-II email list, sign-up here